 She gives me a bemused smile.
 "Any time.
 You know where I am."

 Before I can say more she is away, dancing with Harkin's young deputy to the sound of Old Hoots' furious sawing.
-I really must find out his name.
+I really must find out the boy's name.

 I rub my eyes, sip my dreamwine and watch the couple dancing.
 How wrong I have been all along.